CSG170 – Human-Computer Interaction

 Individual Homework #3 – Ethnography (due in 1 week)

-Find a location where older adults gather (community center, market, etc).
-Pick a location and spend an hour people watching with a notebook and pencil.
+The Geriatric Ambulatory Practice at Boston Medical Center has just hired you to revolutionize the waiting room experience, by making it more efficient, educational and/or entertaining.
+Your mission is to sit in the waiting room for an hour, people watching with a notebook and pencil.
 Spend some time watching the kinds of activities that people are engaged in, and think about how technology could help improve these activities.
-Pick one such activity that might be assisted by comptuers to focus on and study.
+Pick one such activity to focus on and study.
 For your chosen activity watch several people perform the task and make detailed notes about the series of steps they go through, any objects (“artifacts”) they use, whether they interact with other people and, if so, the step-by-step details of this interaction.
-Think about how technology could work in this situation.
-Conduct one or two unstructured interviews with your subjects about their current task and how technology might help.
+Conduct one or two "unstructured" interviews with patients (NOTE: You cannot talk to patients about their medical conditions, but can ask them about their waiting room experience.)

-What to Post Your report should include a one-paragraph summary of why you picked your particular activity to focus on, followed by an overview of the activity, the kinds of people you observed engaging in it, and a description of any artifacts they used.
-Describe the individuals you interviewed (not by name) and what you learned from the interviews.
-Following this, provide a detailed description of the activity and any variations you observed.
-Describe how technology might help.
-Include digital photos if possible (but not of your subjects).
+What to Post Your report should include a one-paragraph summary of why you picked your particular activity to focus on, followed by an overview of the activity, the kinds of people you observed engaging in it, a description of any artifacts they used.
+Following this, provide a detailed description of the activity and any variations you observed, and what you found out in your interviews (do not identify patients by full name in your writeup - first name is OK).
+You should try to include a few quotes from patients that support your conclusions.
 (See the research readings for this week for examples of how to write your report.)
+You can include sketches in your report but no photographs and cannot mention any patient's name.
+Total report length should be 2-3 pages.

 I4